Artist Christopher Makos Collector Edition Jigsaw Puzzle

 Makos burst onto the photography scene with his 1977 book, WHITE TRASH.
 This raw, beautiful book chronicled the downtown NYC punk scene, interspersed with portraits of Uptown Boldface names like the designer Halston and Andy Warhol, who called Makos the "most modern photographer in America".

 Up to this point, Makos had traveled widely in Europe, spending time with Man Ray during the great artist's last birthday celebrations in Fregene, Italy.
 The master surrealist and friend of Duchamp took a special interest in Makos and spent a day talking closely with the brash young American, sharing with him many practical insights into his working method as a photographer.

 Makos latest projects include a book of his SX 70 Polaroids, with an essay by his friend Calvin Klein.
-LADY WARHOL, published this fall, presents 120 portraits of Andy in various wigs and make-up guises from the 1981 two-day Makos shoot they conceived as an homage to Man Ray's Rose Selavy collaboration.
+LADY WARHOL presents 120 portraits of Andy in various wigs and make-up guises from the 1981 two-day Makos shoot they conceived as an homage to Man Ray's Rose Selavy collaboration.
 The latest project Netflix 'The Andy Warhol Diaries' for which the artist narrates.

 ARTIST CHARITY CHOICE: First Responders Children’s Foundation